Vietnam.vn - Nền tảng quảng bá Việt Nam

 Regarding the second aspect, in the past, in urban areas like Hanoi or Ho Chi Minh City, there were not many high-rise buildings, so people could hardly feel the earthquake as clearly as they do now.
 When more people feel it and the information is shared, we will feel like the impact of the earthquake is more.

-In fact, earthquakes have always occurred in Vietnam.
+In fact, earthquakes have been recorded in Vietnam up to now.
 Even in the Northwest region, strong earthquakes with magnitudes of up to 6.7-6.8 have been recorded.

-In addition, unlike hurricanes, earthquakes are natural disasters with very long return periods, especially the larger the earthquake, the longer it will return.
-This period can be 100 years, several hundred years, or even thousands of years, for example, the 2023 M = 7.8 earthquake in Türkiye has a return period of several hundred years.
+In addition, unlike hurricanes, earthquakes are natural disasters with very long recurrence periods, especially the larger the earthquake, the longer it will recur.
+This period can be 100 years, several hundred years or even thousands of years, for example, the 2023 M = 7.8 earthquake in Türkiye has a recurrence period of several hundred years.

 According to Dr. Xuan Anh, earthquakes are a type of natural disaster with a very long recurrence cycle, especially the larger the earthquake, the longer it takes to repeat (Photo: Thanh Dong).